Updated: 5 days ago

 We postpone the vacation for a later time, and go together wholeheartedly when the situation allows it.

-We go be with my girlfriend’s mom for a bit and then go on vacation, getting a little of both worlds.
+We go and stay with my girlfriend’s mom for a bit and then go on vacation, getting a little of both worlds.

 The specific solution does not really matter because it is dynamic, and is open for any solution.
 What’s important is that we both understand why we choose it, and agree that it elevates both of us as a whole.
-If a sacrifice is made – it’s made by both of us, not by an individual, thus not taking away from anyone.
+If a sacrifice is made – it’s made by both of us, not by an individual, thus not taking away from any one person.

 It’s easy to be selfish and trample others.
 It’s also easy to be a victim and be trampled by others.
-As conscious athletes, we are strong individuals both physically and mentally, and as people who are aware to many layers of life, sometimes deeper than others, we have power, and with that power – responsibility.
-Stephen Covey divides the word “Responsibility” to “Response” and “Ability” – get it?
+As we work to improve ourselves physically and mentally, we gain power.
+As the great Stan Lee says: "With great power – comes great responsibility.
+Stephen R. Covey divides the word “Responsibility” to “Response” and “Ability” – Your ability to respond to life's events well!

-Bottom line – you can, and should take the lead on this – it is always up to you to bring the consciousness into the table, whether in a negotiation on a supplement sponsorship, a coaching session, a training session, a friendship or a romantic relationship.
+Bottom line – you can, and should take the lead on this – it is always up to you to bring the higher state of consciousness into the table, whether in a business negotiation, a friendship or a romantic relationship.
 By doing that, you will transcend over basic intellectual relationships and rise up towards a much more beneficial and fruitful interaction with the ones around you.
 You will grow as a result, and also grow others.

 #relationships #lifeofanathlete #howtolove #trainzen #liveinspired #wellness #mindbodysoul #raiseyourvibrations #moveyourbody #lookwithin #athletics #functionaltraining #holisticliving #nourishyourself #justbreathe #athlete #sports #workout #motivation #gym #sport #training #running #football #strength #health #run #sprint #crossfit #athletics_life #goals